Reach out to your loved ones

 Walk around, even just around your house

-Mindful walking, or moving around without a goal or intention, is a great way to help cope with skin hunger.
+Mindful walking, or walking with awareness and consciousness about the environment, is a great way to help cope with skin hunger.
 It helps you focus on the now, and can also help you stay calm, and helps manage anxiety and stress.

 Do things to comfort yourself